What is an alternator?

 - Vehicle make and model: Luxury or performance vehicles often have more expensive parts and labor requirements.

-- Type of alternator: Choosing between OEM, remanufactured and aftermarket alternators significantly impacts the price.
+- Type of alternator: Choosing between original equipment manufacturer (OEM), remanufactured and aftermarket alternators significantly impacts the price.

 - Labor complexity: Alternators that are hard to reach require more labor hours, driving up costs.